-ASD / KCI make sure that all children entering the program receive a developmental, sensory, and social/emotional screening.
-Parental permission and the child's developmental history are obtained before the screening.
+KCI/ASD make sure that all children entering the program receive a developmental, sensory, and social/emotional screening.
+Parental permission is obtained before the screening.
 The screening procedure will be sensitive to the child's cultural and linguistic background.
 This developmentally appropriate process may identify children who need to be referred for more formal assessments (multidisciplinary evaluations).

 Screenings are conducted within 45 days of the child's entry in the program.
-Trained staff uses a standardized screening tool called the Early Screening Inventory-Revised (ESI-R) for the developmental screenings and the Ages & Stages Questionnaires: SE for social / emotional screenings.
+Trained staff uses a standardized screening tool called the ASQ 3 (Ages & Stages Questionnaire) for the developmental screenings and the DECA-P2 (Devereux Early Childhood Assessment) for social emotional screenings.